devopsclouds/devops/kubernetesdoc.md

   Image scan will do check for vulnerabilities and check for misconfigurations

+  Second security is run container as non user or non privallege usert disabling the root user access create a dedicate user and group in docker file
+  FROM ubuntu
+  RUN groupadd -r hanuman && useradd -r -g hanuman hanuman

+  ###disabling the root user
+  RUN chsh -s /usr/sbin/nologin root

+  ENV HOME /home/hanuman

+  ENV DEBIAN_FRONTEND=noninteractive

+  docker run -it -u hanuman imagename /bin/bash docker run -it -u hanuman --security-opts=no-new-privileged imagename /bin/bash docker run -it --security-opts=no-new-privileged imagename /bin/bash

+  privileged (user mode effective is zero (by pass all kernal permission checks ) it is super user unprivileged (full permisssion checking based on process cred

-  Second security is run container as non user create a dedicate user and group in docker file change to non root user with USER directive and security context in the pod manifest file allow privalledge escaulation false
+  change to non root user with USER directive and security context in the pod manifest file allow privalledge escaulation false